A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

-The main components of our proposed dual-source transformer are the dual-source attention layers and the matching layer.
-As illustrated in \cref{fig:two-stream-decoder}a, the dual-source attention layer combines appearance-based similarities $S_A = \sigma\left(O_A\right)$ and embedded temporal pose similarities $S_E=\sigma\left(O_E\right)$ between detections and tracks, where $\sigma$ is the row-wise softmax layer.
-While the pose similarity logits $O_E=E_{T\rightarrow D}^t W_E^\intercal$ are obtained by $E_{T\rightarrow D}^t$ and the learned weight matrix $W_E$, the appearance-based similarity logits $O_A$ are obtained by cross-attention between the appearance features of the detections ${E}_D^{t}$ and tracks ${E}_T^{t-1}$:
+\textbf{Attention Layer:} As baseline method, we employ a transformer decoder as proposed in \cite{transformer} and we propose an attention-based matching layer as the main extension.
+As illustrated in \cref{fig:two-stream-decoder}a, the attention layer calculates the similarities $A = \sigma(O_A)$ between the appearance features of the detections $E_D^t$ and tracks $E_T^{t-1}$, where $\sigma$ is the row-wise softmax layer. $O_A$ represents the appearance-based similarity logits that are obtained by cross-attention between the appearance features of the detections $E_D^t$ and tracks $E_T^{t-1}$:

-where $W_Q$ and $W_K$ are the learned projection weights for the queries and keys, respectively, and $d$ is the dimensionality of the embeddings $E$.
+where $W_Q$ and $W_K$ are the learned projection weights for the queries and keys, respectively, and $d$ is the dimensionality of the embeddings $E_*$.

-In order to assign detections to tracks, appearance-based similarities $S_A$ and embedded temporal pose similarities $S_E$ are fused by the $\alpha{-}Gate$ that weights the contribution of appearance-based attention weights and the pose-based attention weights by a hyperparameter $\alpha$, which we evaluate in our experiments:

-Intuitively, pose and spatial similarities $S_E$ provide a strong matching prior, but are less reliable in crowded scenarios as shown in \cref{fig:qualitative}.
-Appearance similarities $S_A$ allow to re-identify an occluded person after some frames, but are unreliable in case of motion blur or person instances with similar appearance as it is common in team sport videos.
-While none of them can resolve all ambiguities, fusing the normalized similarities $S_A$ and $S_E$ automatically gives higher weight to the similarity measure where the matching confidence of a detection to a track is higher.
-This, however, only works if also we allow that none of the detections is assigned to a track, \eg, if a person has not been detected or is occluded.
-Prior to applying the softmax to the attention matrices, we thus add a column of zeros.
-In other words, the last column of $S_A$ and $S_E$ indicates if a track does not match with any detection.
+In order to assign detections to tracks based on appearance similarity, we need to allow that none of the detections is assigned to a track, \eg, if a person has not been detected or is occluded.
+Prior to applying the softmax to the attention logits, \ie, $A = \sigma(O_A)$, we thus add a column of zeros.
+In other words, the last column of $A$ indicates if a track does not match with any detection.

-Finally, the dual-source attention layer calculates a proposed track embedding update as follows:
+Finally, the attention layer calculates the proposed track embedding update as follows:

 where $A_{:,:-1}$ denotes the attention weights without the last column and $W_A$ are the weights of a linear layer.